the-isf-academy/project-game-sonic/assessment.md

 ### Evidence of engagement

 #### Piece of evidence
-*Describe a piece of evidence here...*
+*game.py Line 19 "Game Class"*

-Justification of engagement:
+*Justification of engagement:
-*Write justification here...*
+So here, we decided to extend a class instead of writing a new class.
+This was because our game was quite similar to that of the parent class, and we would also use code from the parent class, so we decided to extend the class so it would make it simpler and easier to debug.*

 #### Piece of evidence
-*Describe a piece of evidence here...*
+*puzzle.py Line 182 "portal class"*

 Justification of engagement:
-*Write justification here...*
+*So here, I added a new class.
+I did this instead of extending another class was because I would have many different functions for the different sprites, such as a pickup function for the item sprites, a teleport function for the portal sprite, a pirate dialogue function for the piratelord sprite etc.*

 #### Piece of evidence
-*Describe a piece of evidence here...*
+*game.py Line 76 "setup_npcs"*

 Justification of engagement:
-*Write justification here...*
+*Here, we decided to override the parent setup_npcs function because we needed to input the sprites into the game. we could have just made a new function, but we would then need to change where it calls the setup_npcs function to our new function, which would waste a lot of time for something that is unnecassary.*

-*(Copy and paste lines above if you have more piecces of evidence to provide).*
+*(Copy and paste lines above if you have more pieces of evidence to provide).*

+#### Grade
+We think that we should get a 7 on this strand, as we have provided multiple pieces of evidence which showed us fulfilling this criteria.
 --------------------------------------------------------------------